 - When a parameter has missing data, pvalue.io indicates to the user the number and proportion of patients with at least one missing data.
 This is the proportion that would be excluded from the analysis in the absence of specific processing of these data.

 - When the proportion of patients with at least one missing data is less than 5%, these patients are excluded from the model.

-- When a parameter has more than 5% missing data, a chain equation imputation is performed.
+- When a parameter has less than 20% missing data, a chain equation imputation is performed.